-- The 7210 SAS platforms support only ingress MIPs in some services or bidirectional MIPs (that is, ingress and egress MIPs) in some services.
-Table 10: ETH-CFM support matrix for 7210 SAS-D, Table 11: ETH-CFM support matrix for 7210 SAS-Dxp, Table 12: ETH-CFM support matrix for 7210 SAS-K 2F1C2T, Table 13: ETH-CFM support matrix for 7210 SAS-K 2F6C4T, and Table 14: ETH-CFM support matrix for 7210 SAS-K 3SFP+ 8C list the MIP and MEP support for different services on different platforms. - On the 7210 SAS-D and 7210 SAS-Dxp, Up MEPs cannot be created by default on system bootup.
-Before Up MEPs can be created, the user must first use the configure>system>resource-profile context to explicitly allocate hardware resources for use with this feature.
-The software will reject the configuration to create an Up MEP and generate an error until resources are allocated.
-See the
+The 7210 SAS platforms support only ingress MIPs in some services or bidirectional MIPs (that is, ingress and egress MIPs) in some services.
+Table 10: ETH-CFM support matrix for 7210 SAS-D, Table 11: ETH-CFM support matrix for 7210 SAS-Dxp, Table 12: ETH-CFM support matrix for 7210 SAS-K 2F1C2T, Table 13: ETH-CFM support matrix for 7210 SAS-K 2F6C4T, and Table 14: ETH-CFM support matrix for 7210 SAS-K 3SFP+ 8C list the MIP and MEP support for different services on different platforms.

+On the 7210 SAS-D and 7210 SAS-Dxp, Up MEPs cannot be created by default on system bootup.
+Before Up MEPs can be created, the user must first use the commands in the following context to explicitly allocate hardware resources for use with this feature.